asberk/DermatologyAnalysis/README.md

 ## Description

-Predicting dermatological disease using machine learning.
+Predicting Erythemato-Squamous Diseases (ESD) disease using Random Forests.

+## Report

+The report for this project can be found here: [dermatology_analysis.ipynb](dermatology_analysis.ipynb)

 ## Data Source